GeorgiLukanov87/spearfishing_app/README.md

 Welcome to "Spearfishing 4 Life" application!
 This page is a worldwide community.
 We respect each other.
 So we expect you do the same!
-Here all we are brother here in our Passion and Love - Spearfishing and Diving!
+All we are brother here in our Passion and Love - Spearfishing and Diving!
 Here you can find a very good resources, stories and much more.
 And also share your own.
 We organize a few Tournaments for free every year!
 If you want join ?
 YOU are welcome!
 ENJOY!
 </h3>